SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Who is at risk for type 2 diabetes?

-Many Americans are at risk for type 2 diabetes.
+Many people are at risk for type 2 diabetes.
 Your chances of getting it depend on a combination of risk factors such as your genes and lifestyle.
 The risk factors include:

-• Having prediabetes, which means you have blood sugar levels that are higher than normal but not high enough to be called diabetes
+• Having prediabetes, which means you have blood glucose levels that are high for you, but not high enough to be called diabetes

 • Being overweight or having obesity